AvramRobert/buccaneer/README.md

 (subtract - double - double)(_ - _))
 ```
 This `Cli[Int]`-thing can also be interpreted and run.
-The interpreter is able to automatically pick the appropriate command and
+In this case, the interpreter automatically picks the appropriate command
-run it, if the input matches any command from the interface:
+from the interface and runs it, should the input match any command from the interface.
+Otherwise it prints an error.

 ```scala
 def runPrint(input: List[String]) = {